Nil-Andreu/leads-manager/README.md

 Having done this, we are going to run npm run dev (being in the frontend folder).
 And we will see that it is created a main.js file inside of static.
 Which is the compiled JS, which is the JS that is being imported in the HTML.

+Take into consideration taht in package.json, if we put in the dev script --watch, we will not have to hard reload every time we have changed something, it will recompile automatically.

+## 9. Adding components
+We will add some basic components that we will use for this lead manager app.
+Specifically, we will build:
+- Header (inside of layout folder)
+- Dashboard (which will contain the following two)
+- Leads (a list of the different lists)
+- Form (form to put new leads)

+Those components will have Boostrap as styling, as this is only a project for practical example (so we are not focusing on styles)